 Gardening with kids is great fun – they love to get mucky and see the result of their work.
 If you have room, why not assign them their own flower bed and help them plan out their planting?
 Or give them their own pot/planter.
 Herbs and salad leaves are quick to grow, and most kids enjoy eating what they have grown!
 Here’s how to grow your own pizza garden.

-Make a bird feeder, erect in the garden, and then watch the show from your window.
+Make a bird feeder, erect in the garden, and then watch the bird show from your window.

-Sometimes the old ideas are the best and is also very relaxing.
 There is bound to be a windy day over the summer holidays, so have your kite at the ready.
-You could even try your hand at making the kites.

-You may also like 50 Outdoor Activities for Kids
+You May Also Enjoy 50 Outdoor Activities for Kids

 Gather old lids and decorate them by painting them or colour them using markers.
 Then admire your artwork as they soar through the air.